Google Ad Manager – A Guide For Publishers

 Google DFP enables the publishers to manage their ad inventory in a more effective way by offering an intuitive set of features.
 Let's dive deep into what they are.

-Did you know 81% of small publishers are using Google Ad Manager to monetize their ad inventories?
+Did you know that 81% of small publishers monetize their ad inventories using Google Ad Manager?
 Whether you knew it or not, the statistic must have astounded you.
 The market share of Google Ad Manager proves how it is leading in the advertising industry.

-However, due to the existence of several of Google’s publishing products, it happens to be quite difficult for beginners to understand the difference.
+However, several of Google’s publishing products make it difficult for beginners to understand the difference.
 And how each product works.
 If you are also in the same boat, this article is catered to you.
-Here we are going to discuss everything related to Google Ad Manager (Google Ad Manager tutorial) from the basics to how to set it up and start serving ads.
+Here, we will discuss everything related to Google Ad Manager (Google Ad Manager tutorial), from the basics to how to set it up and start serving ads.
 So, shall we start?

-In short, Google DFP (Google Ad Manager) is an ad server.
+It is a Google product used by publishers for ad management.
+It is an ad server.
 But what’s an ad server?
-It is a technology that enables publishers to define, manage, and monitor ad inventories on their web, mobile app, or video ad inventories in order to display various types of ads.
+It is a platform that helps publishers with efficient ad serving.
+Publishers use GAM to define, manage, and monitor ad inventories on their web, mobile app, or video ad inventories to display various types of ads.

-Being an ad server, Google Ad Manager behaves as the central place that manages all direct advertisers, indirect advertisers, ad networks, ad exchanges, and other ad-tech partners.
+Being an ad server, Google Ad Manager is the central place that manages all direct and indirect advertisers, ad networks, ad exchanges, and other ad-tech partners.
 It enables the publishers to:

-• Control the ads and define rules to determine where the ads will be displayed on the pages.
+• Control the ads and define rules to determine where to display ads on the pages.

 • Monitors and tracks the performance of ads.